manthanugemuge/speed-typing-game/README.md

 Speed Typing Game made using Python.

 ## About the Project
-It is a Group Project consisting of Memebers
+It is a Group Project consisting of Members:
 - Shivam Kumar
 - Md Aamir Sohail
 - Manthan Ugemuge